Questie/Questie/README.md

 ## Download
-We suggest you use the [Curseforge Client](https://curseforge.overwolf.com/) to manage your Wow addons in general.
-You will find Questie [here on Curseforge](https://www.curseforge.com/wow/addons/questie).
+We suggest you use the [CurseForge Client](https://curseforge.overwolf.com/) to manage your WoW addons in general.
+You will find Questie [here on CurseForge](https://www.curseforge.com/wow/addons/questie).

 Alternatively you can always use [the latest GitHub release](https://github.com/Questie/Questie/releases/latest) and follow the [Installation Guide](https://github.com/Questie/Questie/wiki/Installation-Guide) in the Wiki to get the latest version of Questie up and running.